esborisova/conspiracies/README.md

 ### How do I run the tests?
 To run the test, you will need to install the package in editable model.
-This is intentional as this ensures that you always run the package installation before running the tests, which ensures that the installation process works as intended.
+This is intentional as it ensures that you always run the package installation before running the tests, which ensures that the installation process works as intended.

 To run the test you can use the following code: